JensKlimke/jk-toolchain/README.md

   - Body `LinkType[]` The links to be added
   - Response `LinkType[]` The complete links array of the item
 - [ ] `GET /items/{item}/links` Returns the links of the item
+  - Description: If type query is not set, all links are returned.
+If type is set, only links of specific type are returned.
   - Query `type ?: string` Filters the links by their type
   - Parameter `item : string` The item ID
   - Response `LinkType[]` The links array of the item